Ptodoroff/NFT-Tickets-Marketplace-Frontend/README.md

 ## Description

 This repository represents the frontend of the event management application.
-The webpage is used to interact with an already deployed Marketplace (factory) contract, sitting at: **0xB6c05e5E2E78f2e90419eef2b651A05Cab4a1C50** on the Goerli testnet.
+The webpage is user focused, not event organiser-focused, and is used to interact with an already deployed Marketplace (factory) contract, sitting at: **0xB6c05e5E2E78f2e90419eef2b651A05Cab4a1C50** on the Goerli testnet.
+If you are an event organiser and want to draw a winner or withdraw the proceeds from the ticket sale of your event, please follow the steps to generate a UI from the project's contracts repository (outlined in the README.md file) and you could execute these functions.\

 The dapp has the following functionalities implemented:\

-- **Creating an event** (the button for the event creation appears after the user has: \*\*1.** allowed storing on IPFS (syntactic sugar that I use as a synonym for "authentication")\
+- **Creating an event** (the button for the event creation appears after the user has: \ **1.** allowed storing on IPFS (syntactic sugar that I use as a synonym for "authentication to use Moralis' IPFS functionality")\
-  **2.\*\* Uploaded an image to IPFS\
+  **2.** Uploaded an image to IPFS\
 - **Uploading an image with the metadata, which is input by the user**\
 - **Creating an event contract and deploying it on the Goerli Testnet**\
 - **Allowing any user to select an event and buy a ticket for it during the sale period, for the designated price**\